ecabigting/DevNodeCheatSheets/crud.md

         console.log(error,blogspot)
     })
     ```
-12. Using full text search on all string fields, you need to create index for each field.
+12. Using full text search on all string fields, you need to create index for each field first.
     ```javascript
         const BlogPostSchema = new Schema({
                 title: String,